 Having enjoyed the cool, verdant north of the country, a summer trip to Jordan isn’t complete without heading south to Aqaba on the Red Sea’s shores.
 The temperature climbs a little higher here in the summer, but the startlingly blue waters and surrounding villages offer a vast array of cooling sanctuaries.

-A myriad of watersport opportunities here range from snorkeling and diving in the technicolor coral reefs to high-octane jet skiing and fun water polo, with instructors and equipment in abundance.
+A myriad of watersport opportunities here ranges from snorkelling and diving in the technicolour coral reefs to high-octane jet skiing and fun water polo, with instructors and equipment in abundance.
 If you’re avoiding the beach during hot afternoons — I tend to follow local practice and take a post-lunch siesta — make up for that in the evenings with a sunset cruise.

-Seafood restaurants along the harbor, or tables out on terraces overlooking the sea, are a perfect end to the day.
-The flavors of the Mediterranean and Arabian seafood dishes are intense enough to remember your Jordanian summer long after you’ve left the Kingdom.
+Seafood restaurants along the harbour, or tables out on terraces overlooking the sea, are a perfect end to the day.
+The flavours of the Mediterranean and Arabian seafood dishes are intense enough to remember your Jordanian summer long after you’ve left the Kingdom.